Dev-Tools-U/Voice-Mod-Extension_1.2.1/README.md

 2) Go to: chrome://extensions/

 3) Enable "Developer mode" (toggle in the top right corner).
-'1'

 4) Click "Load unpacked".
-'2'

-5) Open the folder "Voice Mod Tool" and select the subfolder "Extension 1.2.1"
+5) Open the folder "Voice Mod Tool" and select the subfolder "Extension 1.2.1"(Download it)

 6) Pick this subfolder and submit installation.